tomeehan/dashboard/README.md

 We post links from great articles/podcasts/books we've read, and share our notes with the team.

-In the next week, I'll be adding the actual dashboard with our marketing metrics.
+After launch, I'll be adding a dashboard with our marketing metrics and KPI's.

 Here it is in production:
 [https://ancient-savannah-16969.herokuapp.com](https://ancient-savannah-16969.herokuapp.com)